rayb/epf_skeleton/README.md

 * how clean (almost boilerplate) server controllers can be using epf
 * how to load an array of models and update a list using epf

-## Other useful techniques
+### Other useful ember technique examples

-Epf_skeleton also illustrates other useful ember techniques such as:
-* how to toggle editing properties to offer an easy edit mode
+* a simple toggling edit mode  (foos.hbs, foo_in_list.hbs )
-* a simple selection highlighting technique for lists
+* one list selection highlighting technique (FoosController, FooIndexRoute)
-* how to use outlets for in place editing
-* how to integrate a bootstrap date picker and formatting for dates
+* integrating a bootstrap date picker (BarsNewController)
-* a practical way to organize/name files to support a growing app
+* simple property based date formatting (foo.coffee)
-* how to use ember views to encapsulate list elements
+* using ember views to encapsulate a group of list elements (FooInListView, foo_in_list.hbs)
-* using bootstrap grid to organize an app and its outlets
+* using renderTemplate to explicitly place an template (BarIndexRoute)
-* shared template usage for new and edit fields
+* shared template usage for new and edit fields  (foo.index.hbs)
+* setting a temp variable to use after 'then' call (FoosNewController)
+* using needs: to access data another controller (FoosNewController)
+* using outlets for in-place editing
+* using bootstrap grid to organize app layout with nested elements
+* a file naming organizing structure to support an expandable app

 ## Gotchas For ember-data converters
 * The store.coffee file has been removed because it isn't needed by Epf
 * There is no rollback function - the same functionality is provided by child sessions

-### Note that in the foos_route.coffee file epf uses
+* List functions that don't refer to inter-related models need an explicit pushObject
+* Instead of ember-data's find command you can use @session.query

+#### For example: Epf uses:
 ```
   @session.query App.Foo
 ```
-### instead of the ember-data method:
+#### while ember-data uses:
 ```
   App.Foo.find()
 ```